DelphinusLab/zkWasm-service-cli/README.md

 ### Options

-The following options are available for the `addprovingtask` command:
+The following options are available for the `pressuretest` command:

 - `-r, --resturl <url>`: The rest url of zkwasm cloud service.
 This option is **required**.
 - `-u, --address <address>`: The user address which adds the proving task.
 This option is **required**.